kids-first/kf-lib-data-ingest/docs/source/tutorial/transform.rst

 3. Convert from standard form to target form
 4. Apply common transformations

-However, from an ingest developer perspective, the step 1 is the only one that you need to worry about.
+However, from an ingest developer perspective, step 1 is the only one that you need to worry about.

 Transform Module
 =================
-This is a Python module in your ingest package, which must have a method called ``transform_function``.
+This is a Python module in your ingest package which must have a method called ``transform_function``.
 This method will contain the code that merges the extract stage output Pandas DataFrames into a single DataFrame, and then returns the merged DataFrame.

 If you used ``kidsfirst new`` to create your ingest package, then you should already have a `transform_module.py` file with the correct method